 If you were walking on the road and put a thumb up asking for a ride, it is extremely rare that the person passing by will not stop.
 I have myself given a lift to several people during my trips to Ladakh and almost everyone who is able to do so does it.

 I hope the tips above on planning a low budget Ladakh trip were of help.
-If you have any further questions, please feel free to ask in the comments section below, or at our Community Forum, and I will be happy to answer.
+If you have any questions, please feel free to ask in the comments section below and I will be happy to answer.
+You can also follow me on Instagram and chat with me live there or subscribe to my YouTube channel and ask a question there.